Obituary of Margaret Morse Anglin

 All who knew Margaret admired her strength and grace in the face of adversity, her intelligence and curiosity, and her love of people and good conversation.
 She was an avid reader and art lover, and an exceptional cook and baker.
 Her work was in the home, and she created a domestic paradise filled with love, creativity and an open, non-judgmental view of the world.
 She treated everyone she met with openness and kindness, making friends easily with the many special people who came into her life.
 She leaves the gift of her kindness to her children, and this quality will live on in her memory.

-In lieu of flowers, donations to the Grand River Cancer Centre (through the Grand River Hospital Foundation) or Innisfree House (through Lisaard House) in her name are gratefully accepted and can be arranged through the Erb & Good Family Funeral Home 171 King St. S., Waterloo at www.erbgood.com or 519-745-8445.To send flowers to the family of Margaret Anglin, please visit Tribute Store
+In lieu of flowers, donations to the Grand River Cancer Centre (through the Grand River Hospital Foundation) or Innisfree House (through Lisaard House) in her name are gratefully accepted and can be arranged through the Erb & Good Family Funeral Home 171 King St. S., Waterloo at www.erbgood.com or 519-745-8445.To send flowers to the family or plant a tree in memory of Margaret Anglin, please visit Tribute Store